 Buying a FSBO House Without a Realtor

 If you choose to buy a house without the help of a Realtor, you need to be prepared to do all the work they could do for you.
 This starts with getting a mortgage pre-approval letter, which determines the home price range you can afford.
-Own Up can help you get a pre-approval letter during a 10 minute phone call.
+Own Up makes it easy to generate customized pre-approval letters in the exact amount you want up to the maximum you can afford.
 You will also need to set up visits to see homes for sale.
-Make sure you have a good credit score and the money for the down payment and closing costs when considering the price of a house.
+Make sure you consider closing costs, in addition to the down payment, when evaluting the price of a house.

 Without a real estate agent, you will need to do your due diligence to assess a property.
 This includes: